Birmingham Municipal Bank: Steady growth

-Conversion to TSB
+Conversion to trustee savings bank

-The Page Review was published in June 1973, and amongst its recommendations were greater powers for the TSBs and amalgamations of the smaller units.
-With specific reference to the BMB, the Review stated that the bank was closely comparable with a trustee savings bank and that the Bank should align any new arrangements proposed for trustee savings banks to its own operations.
-For the next three years, the BMB negotiated with the Treasury regarding the transfer of its status to that of a Trustee Savings Bank.
-Had the Council not taken this route, the Bank might not have been able to enjoy the extended powers being offered to the TSBs and would therefore have been less competitive.
-An assurance of particular value was that the Trustees could still be appointed by the City Council while the Bank remained independent.
+The report of the Page Committee was published in June 1973, and amongst its recommendations were greater powers for the TSBs and amalgamations of the smaller units.
+With specific reference to the BMB, the review stated that the bank was closely comparable with a trustee savings bank and that the bank should align any new arrangements proposed for trustee savings banks to its own operations.
+For the next three years, the BMB negotiated with the Treasury regarding the transfer of its status to that of a trustee savings bank.
+Had the council not taken this route, the bank might not have been able to enjoy the extended powers being offered to the TSBs and would therefore have been less competitive.
+An assurance of particular value was that the trustees could still be appointed by the city council while the bank remained independent.
 The Birmingham Municipal Bank closed its doors on 31 March 1976 and on the following day the Birmingham Municipal Trustee Savings Bank opened.
 Three years later, the Birmingham amalgamated with the TSB of the Midlands to become part of the TSB of Birmingham and the Midlands.

-Bank Headquarters after the closure
+Bank headquarters after the closure

 In 2021, the University of Birmingham opened a central-city meeting and conference site called The Exchange in the former bank headquarters in Centenary Square.